On this page

 • % Conversion: The number of converted users or groups, divided by the number of users or groups that entered the funnel.

-• Significance: This is the likelihood that the performance displayed for each test variant is actually different from zero, and not due to random fluctuations in the data.
+• Significance: The likelihood that the performance displayed for each test variant is actually different from zero, and not due to random fluctuations in the data.
 The higher this value is, the more confident you can be in your results.
 More formally, this is 1 - p-value.